 (email: firstname.lastname@example.org or phone: 705-262-7281) to confirm registration eligibility.

 All Miniature Horse programs take place on Wednesday evenings from 6 pm to 7 pm and 7 pm to 8 pm.
-These 4-week programs have a focus on groundwork activities and does not involve riding.
+The Miniature Horse 4-week programs have a focus on groundwork activities and do not involve riding..

-Seasonal Miniature Horse programs, "Mini Wheats", are customized and developed for individuals of ALL ages: seniors, school age, as well as for community and youth organizations.
-Its purpose is to introduce participants to the miniature horse and horsemanship.
+Programs are developed for individuals of ALL ages: seniors, school age, as well as for community and youth organizations.
+Its purpose is to introduce participants to the miniature horse and horsemanship with a special focus on learning activities for children and youth with Autism, ADHD and anxiety, Youth Leadership as well as adult enrichment.
 Program learning activities are tailored to suit the needs of participants.
 Programs require a minimum of 4 participants and a maximum of 6.

 Please note that the Minimum age to participate is 6 years for reasons of safety.